• Menu

 Technology-enabled global connection, without traditional gatekeepers and hierarchies, combined with this new attitude of influence, creates an incredibly powerful social force.
 The impact is far-reaching, local and global: from individual growth and behavior change, organizational effectiveness, brand image and consumer relationships to electoral outcomes and profound social change.

-For me, positive psychology is foundational to media psychology; it is the most useful theoretical metric and ethical ‘north star’ for media and technology use, development and analysis.
+Positive psychology is foundational to media psychology; it is the most useful theoretical metric and ethical ‘north star’ for media and technology use, development and analysis.
 Positive psychology doesn’t neglect the problems, but it focuses on a forward trajectory and looking for solutions built on strengths rather than solely being preoccupied with eradicating weaknesses.

-How individuals and society use these capabilities will be determined by whether we become preoccupied with the challenges or seek out the opportunities.
+How individuals and society use these capabilities will be determined by whether we become preoccupied with the challenges or seek out opportunities.
 Seeing the potential in something rather than the turd under the rose bush demands a forward-looking science that can move beyond traditional models to embrace the complex social system of technology and human behavior.
 This is the role of media psychology–using the study of this intersection of human behavior and technology to liberate positive capabilities, to empower users, producers and distributors of technology in ways that satisfy the basic drivers of human behavior and improve society at large across all domains.
 Or perhaps, more simply said, make the world a better place.

 –Pamela Rutledge